Cap of Gediminas: Inaugurations of Lithuanian monarchs

 Vilnius Cathedral, built in 1407, served as a venue for the ceremonies of the Grand Dukes of Lithuania.

 The inaugurations of the Lithuanian monarchs were held in Vilnius Cathedral and consisted of the placement of Gediminas' Cap on the Lithuanian ruler's head and the presentation of a sword.
 The cap was placed on the head by the Bishop of Vilnius and the sword was presented by the Grand Marshal of Lithuania.
-The regalia of Vytautas the Great consisted of Gediminas's Cap, sword, ring, flag, and seal.
+The regalia of Vytautas the Great consisted of Cap of Gediminas, sword, ring, flag, and seal.

 The first inauguration ceremony of a Lithuanian Grand Duke about which there is reliable information is that of Casimir IV Jagiellon, as reported by Jan Długosz.
 Casimir IV was sent by his older brother King of Poland and Hungary, Supreme Duke of Lithuania Władysław III, to Lithuania to rule in his name.
 But instead he was elected as Grand Duke upon his arrival to Vilnius on June 29, 1440, with the ringing of church bells and the singing of the Te Deum laudamus.
 This was breaching the agreements of the Union of Grodno (1432) and terminating the Polish–Lithuanian union.
 It manifested Lithuania as a sovereign state and its ruler Casimir IV Jagiellon stressed himself as a "free lord" (pan – dominus).
-According to historian Edvardas Gudavičius, Bishop of Vilnius put a Gediminas's Cap in the Vilnius Cathedral on his head, despite the Polish nobility's opposition.
+According to historian Edvardas Gudavičius, Bishop of Vilnius put a Cap of Gediminas in the Vilnius Cathedral on his head, despite the Polish nobility's opposition.